PopuriAO29/Greentea/User-Guide/Build-System.md

-## Custom build system
+## Custom Builds

-It is *not* okay to have only binary builds and in-the-middle subject of trust.
-Why not build OS yourself and trust nobody but developers?

-Greentea supports quick easy builds, so you may build system yourself, if you don't believe maintainer!
+Building the OS yourself ensures trust and transparency.
+Greentea OS offers straightforward build processes, allowing you to compile the system independently without relying solely on binary builds or maintainers.